Saudi-led coalition carries out air raids on Houthi barracks in Sanaa area -residents

 There was no immediate word on possible casualties.

-The reported air strikes came after a Houthi missile attack on Saudi oil facilities in the Red Sea city of Jeddah.
+The reported air strikes came after a Houthi missile attack on Saudi oil facilities in the Red Sea city of Jeddah on Monday, and damage inflicted to a tanker by an explosion at a Saudi Red Sea terminal on Wednesday.

+The coalition said on Friday it had pinpointed and destroyed two mines in the south of the Red Sea, Saudi state TV reported, accusing the Houthis of laying the explosives.

 Saudi-led coalition forces intervened in Yemen's war in March 2015 to restore the Yemeni government ousted from power in Sanaa by the Houthis in late 2014.